leafo/ludum-dare-26/README.md

 ### How to play

-You buggy can be in one of three rows at any given time.
-The on screen indicator on the top left will tell which one you are in.
+Your buggy can be in one of three rows at any given time.
+The on-screen indicator on the top right will tell which one you are in.
 As the buggy moves obstacles will take up an entire row for a brief period of time.
 Move the buggy out of the way to avoid collision.
 Hitting an obstacle will take 1/3 of your health.